Putting your best foot forward on LinkedIn?

 2 – Your kitchen.

-Hey, I love your style!
-However, LinkedIn photos should represent your business side, not your taste for interior decorating.
+While we probably love your personal style, your LinkedIn headshot should represent your business persona, NOT your taste for interior decorating.

 3 – Too much of YOU.